andrewalumkal/SQLRoboFailover/docs/CoreFunctions.md

 ```powershell
 -RunExtendedChecks
 ```
 Finds the primary replica for all *secondary* AGs on the server and check the entire topology for unhealthy AG databases.
-This check is already done by default if an AG is the primary replica on the server.
+This check is already done by default for AGs that are primary on the server.
 Default = $false